librato/api-docs/source/includes/_measurements.md

 Parameter | Definition
 --------- | ----------
 time | Unix Time (epoch seconds).
 This defines the time that a measurement is recorded at.
-It is useful when sending measurements from multiple sources to align them on a given time boundary, eg. time=floor(Time.now, 60) to align samples on a 60 second tick. tags | A set of name=value tag pairs that describe the particular data stream.
+It is useful when sending measurements from multiple sources to align them on a given time boundary, eg. time=floor(Time.now, 60) to align samples on a 60 second tick. tags | A set of key/value pairs that describe the particular data stream.
 Tags behave as extra dimensions that data streams can be filtered and aggregated along.
 Examples include the region a server is located in, the size of a cloud instance or the country a user registers from.
 The full set of unique tag pairs defines a single data stream.<br><br>Tags are merged between the top-level tags and any per-measurement tags, see the section Tag Merging for details.<br><br>If no tag pairs are specified in the payload, a default tag pair of source=unassigned will be applied. period | Define the period for the metric.
 This will be persisted for new metrics and used as the metric period for metrics marked for Service-Side Aggregation.

 #### Summary fields